What is Minnesota known for? 30 things you didn’t know!

 St Paul Winter Carnival

-The Land of 10,000 Lakes: A Name That Rings True
+The Land of 10,000 Lakes

 Minnesota’s nickname, the Land of 10,000 Lakes, is no exaggeration.
-We’ll the actual number is closer to 11,842.
-With so many lakes, many spend their time on the water.
-Fishing, boating, and swimming are all very popular.
+Well, the actual number is closer to 11,842.

-The Headwaters of the Mississippi River: The Beginning
+The Headwaters of the Mississippi River

-The largest River in the Uniting States passes right through Minnesota, but it also gets its start here too.
-You can walk on steppingstone across the start at Itasca State Park
+The largest river in the Uniting States passes right through Minnesota, but it also gets its start here too.

 Things to do at Itasca State Park